 Oldenburger Professional, DMK's international brand, puts Germany's know-how in the hands of chefs worldwide.
 It includes a collection of sure-fire recipes: culinary creations which are guaranteed to thrill guests and boost sales.
 What makes them so special?
-They have been specially developed by chefs for chefs - including German star-awarded chef Heiko Antoniewicz - and tested and approved in kitchens worldwide.
+They have been specially developed by chefs for chefs - including one of Germany's top chefs Heiko Antoniewicz - and tested and approved in kitchens worldwide.